-The Applicant may calculate distance from the Project to the service facility from the edge of the Project property line closest to the facility.
-The distance from the Project property line to the facility must be accurately demonstrated to the ADOH using Google Earth aerials with a distance line and Google Earth's calculation of the distance in feet, not miles.
+The Applicant may calculate distance from the Project to the Facility from the edge of the Project property line closest to the Facility.
+The distance from the Project property line to the Facility must be accurately demonstrated to ADOH using Google Earth aerials with a distance line and Google Earth's calculation of the distance in feet, not miles.
 The results should be able to be duplicated during ADOH's review of the Application.

-In the event the Project is comprised of Scattered Sites, Applicant must demonstrate that the services are available and within the required distance to the site that contains most of the housing Units.
-In the event that the Scattered Sites all contain an equal number of units, ADOH will award points based upon the one site that would earn the most points in conjunction with Tab 18.
+In the event the Project is comprised of Scattered Sites, Applicant must demonstrate that the Facility is within the required distance to the parcel that contains the most housing Units.
+In the event that the Scattered Site parcels all contain an equal number of units, ADOH will award points based upon the one parcel that would earn the most points in conjunction with Tab 15.

-The facilities must be located at a fixed location, be clearly identified by name within the eight and one-half by eleven (8 $1/2 \times 11$) map, and clearly state that category within which the Applicant is claiming points.
-A separate page with the facility type, name, address, and telephone number of each facility must be provided.
+In addition, each Facility must be located at a fixed location, be clearly identified by name on the applicable Google Aerial map along with the category within which the Applicant is claiming points.
 See Exhibit A for requirements for mapping the Project and facilities.

-- 1. Existing LIHTC or any other governmental subsidized housing developments.
-(Applicant should note that this is not a point requirement, but is required to be provided within this Section). - Grocery Store: Applicant must provide evidence of full scale grocery store/ supermarket or neighborhood meeting the QAP definition of Grocery Store.
-Applications claiming points for Grocery Stores that are not listed in the QAP's definition of Grocery Store must provide evidence that it meets the entire definition.
-Applications claiming points for a Grocery Store that is a WIC Vendor must provide evidence that the facility is a WIC Vendor by inserting the page from the WIC Vendor List posted at the following website, which identifies that the WIC Vendor claimed for points is contracted with WIC as of the Application Due Date:
+- a.
+Existing LIHTC and any other governmental subsidized housing developments within five (5) miles of the Project site.
+(Applicant should note that this is not a point requirement, but is required to be provided within this Section). - b.
+Grocery Store.
+Applicant must provide evidence of full scale grocery store/supermarket or neighborhood meeting the QAP definition of Grocery Store.
+Applications claiming points for Grocery Stores that are not listed in the QAP's definition of Grocery Store must provide evidence that it meets the entire definition in order to be awarded points.
+Evidence may be in the form of Grocery Store advertisements, internet information, and/or a letter on company letterhead from the Grocery Store manager, but must be able to be verified by ADOH during its review of the Application.
+Applications claiming points for a Grocery Store that is a WIC Vendor must provide evidence that the Facility is a WIC Vendor by inserting the Page from the WIC Vendor List posted on one of the websites provided with the WIC Vendor definition in the Definitions section of this Plan, which identifies that the WIC Vendor claimed for points is contracted with WIC or the Inter Tribal Council of Arizona as of the Application Deadline Date.